badhonwedevs/tryAura/readme.txt

 A virtual try-on, or virtual mirror, helps shoppers see how a product looks before buying.
 Clearer product visualization reduces hesitation and supports more confident decisions, which helps with engagement and fewer surprises after purchase.

 = What types of products work best with TryAura virtual try-on? = TryAura works best with products where visual appearance matters, such as fashion items, accessories, jewelry, beauty, and other visually driven eCommerce products.
+With the virtual mirror, you can let your customers picture the product before they buy.
 Results may vary depending on product photography quality and angles.

 = Do I need special product images for it to work well? = No. TryAura works with your existing WooCommerce product images.
 Clear images with good lighting and minimal background noise produce more reliable product visualization results.